elixir-europe/BioHackathon-projects-2019/projects/29/REPORT.md

 ## System architecture

-The system implements the event stream listener we developed during the European Biohackathon 2018 to retrieve scientific publications in real-time.
-Afterwards, we extract meta- and semantic-information from these publications using a custom-built parser, as well as EDAMmap [4].
+The system applies the event stream listener we developed during the European Biohackathon 2018 to retrieve scientific publications in real-time using the bioRxiv Twitter feed.
+We extract meta- and semantic-information from these publications using a custom-built parser, as well as EDAMmap [4].
 The resulting RDF graph is converted to a property graph using Graph to Graph Mapping Language (G2GML) [5].
-The property graph enables downstream analytical operations and algorithms to be performed such as centrality detection and recommendation.
+The property graph enables downstream analytical operations and algorithms such as centrality detection and recommendation to be performed.
 Finally, we provide a friendly user interface that allows users to find relevant research items in the search space of semantically annotated publications.

 ## References